Alumni of the CNF program may take any of the above electives. New documentation must be completed and submitted to the program.

 All courses are three credits, unless otherwise indicated.

-This course offers an intensive survey of storytelling and its applications in nonfiction writing.
-It is designed to give students, especially those coming from non-writing professions, fluency in established craft principles of storytelling and familiarity with nonfiction works that embody these principles.
+This course is an wide-ranging survey of storytelling and its applications in nonfiction writing.
+It is designed to offer fluency in established craft principles of storytelling and familiarity with nonfiction works that embody these principles.

 CNF 611.
 Readings in Nonfiction | 3 credits

-This course offers students in the MFA in Creative Nonfiction program a deeper literacy in the literature of fact.
-It is designed to help them develop the tools to analyze and evaluate works done on the page and in discussion.
-Readings focus on nonfiction classics, contemporary texts, and selections in forms such as essay, memoir, and literary journalism.
+This course offers a foundation and deeper literacy in nonfiction literature to improve their reading, writing, and critical skills.
+Class conversation and writing assignments help students to develop tools to analyze and evaluate reading done on the page and in discussion.
+Group assignments, along with individual reading lists developed with the instructor, will focus on nonfiction classics, contemporary works, and selections in forms such as essay, memoir, and literary journalism.

 CNF 612.
 Style: Editing & Revision in Nonfiction | 3 credits